hellzerg/optimizer/README.md

 ## Summary: ##

-Portable utility that helps you to restore your privacy and increase your security.
+Portable utility that helps you restore your privacy and increase your security.

 Optimizer is recommended after a fresh, clean installation of Windows to achieve maximum privacy and security.